UniteIdeas/datasets/README.md

 # datasets
-Public data for diverse projects
+The folders above contain public data for diverse projects.